 You want a divorce mediation attorney who will care for you and your family.
-Divorce in Kindness in Miami, FL focuses our practice on our client's needs.
+Divorce in Kindness in Miami & West Palm Beach, FL. focuses our practice on our client's needs.
 During divorce mediation, you and your spouse will meet with a mediator who's approachable and responsive.
 Our mediator will truly get to know you and your situation to help you resolve the issues surrounding your divorce.

 With the voluntary, collaborative and constructive process of mediation, you can end your marriage as amicably as possible.
 Reach out to us today to speak with our family mediator.